 Live in prod · ML-DSA-65 Patent Pending

 HiveWidget.
-The Drop-In that signs every LLM response.
+The drop-in that signs every LLM response.

 Any model.
 Any provider.
 One line.